haskellweekly/haskellweekly/data/newsletter/issue-165.markdown

 -   [Implement With Types, Not Your Brain!](https://reasonablypolymorphic.com/blog/typeholes/index.html) by Sandy Maguire

-    > My favorite part is that having a strong type system means I don’t need to use my brain to do programming.
+    > My favorite part is that having a strong type system means I don't need to use my brain to do programming.

 -   [Lessons learned while writing a Haskell application](https://gvolpe.github.io/blog/lessons-learned-while-writing-a-haskell-app/) by Gabriel Volpe

-    > In this blog post I’ll try to share what I have identified as good practice so far and what are my personal recommendations when writing a Haskell application.
+    > In this blog post I'll try to share what I have identified as good practice so far and what are my personal recommendations when writing a Haskell application.

 -   [Why I think Haskell is the best general purpose language (as of June 22 2019)](http://www.philipzucker.com/why-i-as-of-june-22-2019-think-haskell-is-the-best-general-purpose-language-as-of-june-22-2019/) by Philip Zucker